vega/altair/doc/user_guide/marks/geoshape.rst

     alt.Chart(gdf_ne).mark_geoshape()

 In the example above, Altair applies a default blue ``fill`` color and uses a default map projection (``equalEarth``).
 We can customize the colors and boundary stroke widths using standard mark properties.
-Using the ``project`` method we can also define the map projection manually:
+Using the ``project`` method we can also define a custom map projection manually:

 .. altair-plot::

     alt.Chart(gdf_ne).mark_geoshape(
         fill='lightgrey', stroke='white', strokeWidth=0.5
     ).project(
-        type='equalEarth'
+        type='albers'
     )

 Focus & Filtering